-It’s early in watermelon season and I thought it might be nice to discuss this giant member of the Cucurbitaceae family.
+It’s watermelon season and I thought it might be nice to discuss this giant member of the Cucurbitaceae family.
 Although watermelons are sold year ’round, summer is their season and that’s when you get the best tasting ones.
 It is aptly named because a watermelon consists of 92 percent water.
 Can you say super-hydrator?

 Full disclosure: Mr. Lazy Cook loves watermelon.
 What’s not to like?
 It is utterly simple to deal with and tastes delicious.
 Below is a photo of my first watermelon this year.
 Yum.

 1. Look the watermelon over.
 You are looking for a firm, symmetrical melon that is free from bruises, cuts or dents.

 2. Lift it up.
 The watermelon should be heavy for its size.
 Watermelon is 92% water, most of the weight is water.